Skip to main content

 Does my area of psychology practice affect how I am rated?

-How do panel insurers treat vicarious trauma, compassion fatigue, and burnout disclosure?
+How do insurers treat vicarious trauma, compassion fatigue, and burnout disclosure?

-Insurers have specific underwriting guidelines for depression, anxiety, and stress.
-NEOS's adviser guide says that for Life and Critical Illness, these conditions usually do not pose much of a concern unless severe, long-standing, or showing suicidal tendencies.
-For TPD and Income Protection, the underwriter looks at the underlying reasons, time required away from work, type and duration of treatment, and the treating doctor's diagnosis.
-Honest disclosure of any consultation with a GP, psychiatrist, psychologist, or counsellor for vicarious trauma, compassion fatigue, burnout, or any mental health condition is essential.
+Insurers have specific guidelines for depression, anxiety, and stress.
+For life and trauma cover, these conditions usually are not a major concern unless they are severe, long-standing, or involve suicidal thoughts.
+For disability and income protection, the underwriter looks at the underlying reasons, how much time you needed away from work, the type and length of treatment, and your treating doctor view.
+Honest disclosure of any consultation for vicarious trauma, compassion fatigue, burnout, or any mental health condition is essential.

-Are newly qualified or recently registered psychologists eligible for higher cover limits without financial evidence?
+Are newly qualified psychologists eligible for higher cover limits without financial evidence?

-How is my insurable income calculated if my private-practice billings vary month to month?
+How is my insurable income worked out if my private-practice billings vary month to month?

-Income protection sizing for psychologists with variable monthly billings is based on a longer-period average rather than the most recent month.
-Panel insurers typically use 12-24 months of tax returns, business activity statements, or accountant-prepared profit and loss statements to establish insurable monthly income for sole-practitioner or contractor arrangements.
-Insurable income is gross billings less business-related expenses (room hire, supervision, professional indemnity, association fees, Medicare claiming costs), not gross client revenue.
+For psychologists with variable monthly billings, income protection is generally sized on a longer-period average rather than your most recent month.
+Insurers typically use one to two years of tax returns, business activity statements, or an accountant-prepared profit and loss to set your insurable monthly income.
+That figure is your gross billings less business-related expenses, such as room hire, supervision, professional indemnity, and association fees, rather than your gross client revenue.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).